minio/minio/docs/bucket-notifications/redis-minio.md

 ### Step 3: Testing on Redis

-Redis comes with handy command line interface, redis-cli to print all notifications on the console.
+Redis comes with handy command line interface ``redis-cli`` to print all notifications on the console.

 ```
 redis-cli -a yoursecret